awsdocs/amazon-aurora-user-guide/doc_source/Aurora.Overview.StorageReliability.md

 ## How Aurora data storage is billed<a name="aurora-storage-data-billing"></a>

- Even though an Aurora cluster volume can grow to up to 128 TiB, you are only charged for the space that you use in an Aurora cluster volume\.
+ Even though an Aurora cluster volume can grow up to128 tebibytes \(TiB\), you are only charged for the space that you use in an Aurora cluster volume\.
 In earlier Aurora versions, the cluster volume could reuse space that was freed up when you deleted data, but the allocated storage space would never decrease\.
 Starting in Aurora MySQL 2\.09\.0 and 1\.23\.0, and Aurora PostgreSQL 3\.3\.0 and 2\.6\.0, when Aurora data is removed, such as by dropping a table or database, the overall allocated space decreases by a comparable amount\.
 Thus, you can reduce storage charges by deleting tables, indexes, databases, and so on that you no longer need\.

 **Tip**
  For earlier versions without the dynamic resizing feature, resetting the storage usage for a cluster involved doing a logical dump and restoring to a new cluster\.
 That operation can take a long time for a substantial volume of data\.
 If you encounter this situation, consider upgrading your cluster to a version that supports volume shrinking\.